wh-alice/mig_visualstudio/vs/ide/how-to--add-or-remove-references-by-using-the-reference-manager.md

 ---
-title: "How to: Add or Remove References By Using the Reference Manager" ms.custom: "" ms.date: "10/14/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Add or Remove References By Using the Reference Manager | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""